Football in Vietnam: Since 1976

-Vietnam returned to international football at 1991, when they participated at the 1991 Southeast Asian Games.
-They drew 2–2 to the Philippines (which hosted the tournament), in the first ever match played by a united Vietnam.
+Vietnam was reunited on 2 July 1976 and returned to international football in 1991, when they participated in the 1991 Southeast Asian Games.
+They drew 2–2 against the Philippines (the hosting nation), in the first ever match played by a united Vietnam.
 During the 1990s-2000s, Vietnam had limited international success, mostly due to a lack of investments.
-Vietnamese football have also suffered several corruption scandals.
+Vietnamese football also suffered several corruption scandals, including the 2005 Vietnamese football match-fixing scandal.

-Despite this, Vietnam made some notable performances, at the 2007 AFC Asian Cup when Vietnam shocked international football by gaining a ticket to the quarter-finals.
-Their 2–0 victory against the Gulf champions, the UAE, was especially remarkable.
+Despite this, Vietnam made some notable performances, at the 2007 AFC Asian Cup when Vietnam shocked international football by advancing to the quarter-finals.
+Their 2–0 victory against the UAE was especially remarkable.
 The following year, Vietnam won the 2008 AFF Championship, marking a successful period for Vietnamese football, the “first golden generation” and renaissance of Vietnamese football.

-Vietnamese football would start to have a sharp decline between 2009-2016, where they would fail to qualify for 3 Asian cups, and lose the next 4 AFF Suzuki Cups.
+Vietnamese football suffered heavy decline in 2009-2016, where they would fail to qualify for 3 Asian cups, and lose the next 4 AFF Suzuki Cups.
 They also could not qualify for the FIFA World Cup.
 Meanwhile, the Olympic team did not do well in the next few Asian Games and Southeast Asian Games.

 Following the 2017 FIFA U-20 World Cup, Vietnam would start to have tremendous success, after hiring Park Hang-Seo as coach.
 In 2018, the Vietnam national under-23 football team recorded another remarkable achievement during the 2018 AFC U-23 Championship, winning the silver medal after losing to Uzbekistan in the final, thus becoming the first Southeast Asian team to qualify for the final of an AFC tournament since 1998 when the Thailand U17 won the 1998 AFC U-17 Championship.
 Later that year, the Olympic team, consisting largely of players who had competed at the U-23 Championship in January, won the fourth place of the 2018 Asian Games, losing 1-3 to South Korea in the semi-final and the UAE on penalty shoot-out in the bronze medal match.

 With most of these young players, Vietnam created a fever in 2019 AFC Asian Cup, in which the national team made it to the quarter-finals where they were defeated by eventual runners-up Japan with the score 0–1.
-Then in the 2019 Southeast Asian Games Vietnam won its first gold medal in men's football since 1959.
+Then, in the 2019 Southeast Asian Games, Vietnam won its first gold medal in men's football since 1959.

 On 6 February 2022, the Vietnam women's national football team qualified for the 2023 FIFA Women's World Cup for the first time.

 In the 2021 Southeast Asian Games, as hosts, both the men's and women's football team successfully defended their gold medal title in front of home fans.